donghankim/Algorithms-with-Python/README.md

 Various algorithms implemented in python

 ## Introduction
 The purpose of this repository is to help understand and implement various different algorithms.
-This repository will have the same structure as my data structure with python repository.
+This repository will have the same structure as my data structure with C repository.
 I will provide a brief description of all the algorithms, and their analysis.
-Each algorithm will have their own folder in this repository, and examples of "coding interview" equestions regarding those algorithms will also be included in the folder.
 When doing complexity analysis, I will only explain the worst-case time complexity as that is the metric we are often interested in.
 I am creating this repository as I am writing all of the code and explanation, so make sure you check frequently!

 If you find any errors or mistakes, feel free to email me or to request a push commit.